remitakac/SGCUF/README.md

-# SGCUF — Structural Gradient Compression Unit Format
+# SGCUF — Structural Graphics Compression Unified Format
-Version: 0.9.0 (Public Preview)
+**Stable Release:** 1.0.0
+**Documentation updated:** 2026‑05‑09

-SGCUF is a hybrid structural–raster image format designed for images where
+SGCUF is a structural image format based on the SGCU algorithm, designed for deterministic reconstruction, precise edge preservation, and extremely low data rates on technical and structure‑critical imagery.
-**structure is more important than pixel-perfect raster fidelity**.

-Unlike traditional image formats that compress every pixel independently,
-SGCUF stores:

-- structural relationships
-- edges
-- suprapixel regions
-- topology information

-while color information is compressed separately.
+This repository contains the reference implementation, format specification, and research outlook for future SGCU specializations.

 SGCUF is especially suitable for: